aiman-11/Library-Management-System/README.md

 3. **Configure the Database:**
    - Create a new SQL Server database.
-   - Update the connection string in `app.config` file.
+   - Update the connection string in `Database Layer.MyDB` file.

 4. **Build and Run** the project from **Visual Studio**.